Exterior Design Becoming More Custom, Less Cookie-Cutter

 Frankel Building Group Mixed Materials Exterior Design Trend Bold Contrast

-This modern, woodsy home, featuring UFP-Edge Thermally Modified Wood Cladding in Timber Ridge and Natural shows how contrasting colors can complement one another.
+This modern, woodsy home, featuring our Thermally Modified Wood Cladding in Timber Ridge and Natural shows how contrasting colors can complement one another.

 Woodsy Thermally Modified Cladding Timber Ridge Home Modern Exterior Design Contrast